Van Saun County Park: Annual events

 Also around Halloween is the Metro Howl-O-Ween Bassett Bash, during which many Basset Hounds dress up in different costumes for Halloween and participate in trick-or-treating and contests.
 It has been held annually since 1997 and is hosted by the Metro Basset Hound Club.

 In addition, the Art in the Park event is also held annually in October.
 Artists are judged on their artwork, with the potential to receive cash prizes.
 Afterward, there is a concert.

-The park also holds events in the winter season, notably Winter Wonderland, an annual event held from November–January with a holiday theme.
+The park also holds events in the Christmas winter season, notably Winter Wonderland, an annual event held from November–January with a holiday theme.
 The event has attractions including an outdoor ice rink, a beer garden, the Santa's North Pole Workshop, and food and drink stands.
 The trains and carousel are operational during the event if weather permits.

 Also in December is the Santa visits the Bergen County Zoo event.
 Guests can pay a visit to Santa Claus, see the animals open up presents from Santa, and listen to musical holiday performances.

 The park holds its own annual Easter Egg Hunt, the Van Saun Park Easter Egg Hunt.
 Following the egg hunt, there is storytelling and crafts for the children.